-If you look at the graph to the left, there are 30 bars each representing 1 year of principle and interest payments for this plan.
-The amount of the interest payment is filled in black, and the principal payment is filled in white.
+If you look at the graph above, there are 20 bars each representing 1 year of principle and interest payments for this plan.
+The amount of the interest payment is filled in green, and the principal payment is filled in red.

 During the early years, the interest amount is largest because the principle loan amount hasn’t been paid back as much yet.
 Each payment reduces the amount of principle, so the next payment will not accrue as much interest.
 The combined area of the white space will add up to the total principle once the loan is amortized.